Angry-Pixel/The-Betweenlands/README.md

 - More Loot
 - Dreadful Peatmummy mini-boss
 - Some collectibles
+- Achievements
 - More mobs e.g Stalker

-Furthermore we should keep polishing things and playtest often to find bugs and polish balancing
+Furthermore we should keep polishing things and playtest often to find bugs and polish balancing.